Predictions for 2005

 Mobile Industry

 • 2005 becomes the Year of , with phone vendors expanding storage capacity to ludicrous levels.
-Nevertheless, Bluetooth headsets are still annoyingly mono.
+Nevertheless, headsets are still annoyingly mono.

 • The will finally surface, along with an improved version of capable of handling DRM content.
 Support for more phones will follow, but carriers try to block them in the simplest way possible: by not including those phones in their portfolio.